MertMelihAytemur/RoomUsage/README.md

-# RoomUsage

-Usage of Room library with kotlin.
+# Usage of Room library with kotlin.

+-You can add new user.
+-You can delete spesific user.
+-You can update an existing user.
+-You can delete all users.